 Allan Leonard is a co-founder of Shared Future News, which he has edited since 2008.
 He has served in senior management positions and as a trustee in several charities established to promote peace and reconciliation, where he also gained international experience supporting programmes in divided societies.
 Allan is also a co-founder, director, and company secretary at FactCheckNI; a trustee and company secretary at the photography charity, Belfast Exposed; and serves as treasurer at the Belfast and District Branch of the National Union of Journalists.

 Julia Paul is a co-founder of Shared Future News.
-She is an award-winning, creative and resourceful, PhD-qualified journalist and media consultant with a progressive career spanning more then 20 years within the broadcasting, overseas development, and education sectors.
+She is an award-winning, creative and resourceful, PhD-qualified journalist and media consultant with a progressive career spanning more than 20 years within the broadcasting, overseas development, and education sectors.
 She has specialist expertise in reporting on conflict and divided communities, and in training journalists in countries emerging from conflict.
-She is an experienced media analyst who has lectured at a Russell Group university, and presented her research at international conferences and contributed to Ofcom public events.
+She is an experienced media analyst who has lectured at a Russell Group university, presented her research at international conferences, and contributed to Ofcom public events.